Studying in the European Union and the European Economic AreaFind your PERFECT POSTGRAD PROGRAM

 To qualify for postgraduate studies in the EU and EEA institutions, one is expected to possess internationally recognised qualifications.
 With clear evidence of these qualifications, international students can easily transfer credits acquired in one course in cases where the student chooses to study elsewhere.
 Quality transferability is made possible through such instruments as the European Credit Transfer and Accumulation System and the European Quality Charter for Mobility among others.

 One of the most remarkable advantages of being a member state of the EU and the EEA is that individuals do not actually require a visa to study in Europe, Switzerland, and within the EEA.
 However, international students from outside the EU, EEA and Switzerland are required to apply for a student visa in the particular country where they have been accepted to study.
+This is now likely to be the case for UK students wishing to study in another European country, although nothing official has been decided as the UK and EU are currently in a period of transition.
 Different countries within the EU and EEA are guided by immigration laws, and international students must meet all requirements to obtain a student visa.
-The visa allows students to move freely within the country during the duration of their studies.
+The visa allows students to move freely within the country throughout the duration of their studies.

 Some of the student visa requirements include having a valid passport, proof of processing-fee payment, a letter of acceptance to a reputable institution in the EU country, medical insurance, and proof of academic ability to pursue postgraduate studies in the given language of instruction.
 Students must also provide evidence of payment of tuition fees as well as evidence of how they intend to financially support their stay in the country – in Ireland, for example, international students must show evidence of having at least €7,000 to live on for the year.